Stroke Treatment

 If there is a medical reason to avoid tPA, our neurovascular surgeons perform mechanical thrombectomy.
 This minimally invasive procedure removes the clot.

 Endovascular thrombectomy (EVT) can be performed up to 8 hours after a stroke.
 This is done to open blood vessels via a catheter.
-We have access to most advanced devices to remove blood clots.
-Our neurosurgeons train physicians throughout the country on the use of this specialized equipment.
+We have access to the most advanced devices to remove blood clots.
+Our neurosurgeons train physicians nationwide in the use of this specialized equipment.

 Ischemic Stroke: Treating the Cause

 Carotid artery stenosis is the narrowing of the two large blood vessels in the neck that supply blood to the brain.
-The narrowing is usually caused by the buildup of cholesterol.
-This condition accounts for about 25 percent of ischemic strokes.
+The narrowing is usually caused by cholesterol buildup.
+This condition accounts for about 25% of ischemic strokes.

-- Carotid endarterectomy (CEA) — surgical removal of plaque in the artery.
+• Carotid endarterectomy (CEA): This is the surgical removal of plaque in the artery.

-- Carotid artery stenting (CAS) — placement of a stent in the artery using catheters to prevent the artery from narrowing.
+• Carotid artery stenting (CAS): This procedure involves placing a stent in the carotid artery using catheters to prevent narrowing.
 This is a minimally invasive procedure.

-Intracranial atherosclerotic disease (ICAD) is the narrowing of arteries in the brain.
-About 10 percent of strokes occur due to ICAD.
+Intracranial atherosclerotic disease (ICAD) refers to the narrowing of the arteries in the brain.
+About 10% of strokes occur due to ICAD.

-Cardiogenic causes, including abnormal heart rhythm (arrhythmia) and patent foramen ovale (PFO), account for about 20 percent of strokes.
+Cardiogenic causes, including abnormal heart rhythm (arrhythmia) and patent foramen ovale (PFO), account for about 20% of strokes.

-UC San Diego Health neurosurgeons, neurologists and cardiologists work in a multidisciplinary team to treat cardiogenic conditions, such as surgically correcting PFO to prevent stroke.
+Our neurosurgeons, neurologists and cardiologists work with a multidisciplinary team to treat cardiogenic conditions, such as surgically correcting PFO to prevent stroke.
 Learn about our Electrophysiology Program.

 Hematologic causes, including bleeding disorders, are treated by the combined expertise of neurosurgeons, neurologists and hematologists to medically manage hematologic disorders associated with ischemic stroke.